 Myth 2: Seafood is harmful to pregnant women—and to women who want to be pregnant

-According to the American Pregnancy Association, it’s only necessary to cut out fish with high levels of mercury such as swordfish and king mackerel.
+It's recommended to cut out fish with high levels of mercury such as swordfish and king mackerel.
 Other foods like canned tuna and cooked salmon are still on the table—and important for prenatal health thanks to all of those omega-3s and B vitamins.
-That’s why the FDA recommends women who are pregnant or breastfeeding should eat 8 to 12 ounces of low-mercury fish per week.
+That's why the FDA recommends women who are pregnant or breastfeeding should eat 8 to 12 ounces of low-mercury fish per week.

 Same goes if you're trying to get pregnant.
 "Women who ate eight servings of seafood or more per cycle have been shown to get pregnant faster than those who rarely ate seafood," Beckerman says.
 "Opt for organic and wild when you can to prevent the exposure of added hormones."

 Here's why you might also want to consider fish oil:

 Myth 3: Eating to boost fertility should be strict and regimented

 Both Beckerman and Dr. Sadaty emphasize that it's specific nutrients that have been linked to boosting fertility, and it's best to get these nutrients from a variety of foods and not just eat the same exact meals every day.
 (Good advice to follow all the time, BTW.)
 "There is not one food that will or won’t allow someone to get pregnant," says Beckerman.
 "When it comes to food, start to make small changes to your daily routine to make it more fertility-forward, such as adding more plant-based proteins instead of meat proteins, sprinkling nuts or seeds into your morning parfait instead of granola, or eating more seafood."